ckhui/iOS-ObjC-DesignPattern/README.md

 — add behaviour and responsibilities to an object without modifying its code.
 — e.g. Category and Delegation

-#Category — adde methods to existing classes without subclassing (extension ?? )
+### Category — adde methods to existing classes without subclassing (extension ?? )
 — Help keep the method organised and separated into sections.

-#Delegation — is a mechanism in which one object acts on behalf of another object
+### Delegation — is a mechanism in which one object acts on behalf of another object

-##Adaptor — allows classes with incompatible interface to work together.
+## Adaptor — allows classes with incompatible interface to work together.
 eg. Using protocol to create uiview , UITableView

-##Observer - one object notifies other objects of any state changes
+## Observer - one object notifies other objects of any state changes
 Often used to notify interested objects when a property has changed — usual implementation, requires an observer registers interest int he state of another object e.g. Apple’s Push Notification service
 — MVC,need to allow Model to communicate with View without direct reference between them, using Observer E.g. Notifications and Key-Value Observing

-#Notification
+### Notification
 Notifications are base on a subscribe-and-publish model Publisher send message to subscribers/listeners

-#KVO (key-value observing)
+### KVO (key-value observing)
 — an object can ask to be notified of any changes to a specific property

-##Memento
+## Memento
 — captures and externalise an object’s internal state.
 — save the data somewhere
 e.g. User default

-#One of the Memento pattern
+### Archiving — One of the Memento pattern
-Archiving — coverts an object into a stream that can be saved and later restored without exposing private properties to external classes. i.e. conforming to NSCoding protocol
+coverts an object into a stream that can be saved and later restored without exposing private properties to external classes. i.e. conforming to NSCoding protocol

-##Command
+## Command
 — encapsulates a request or action as an object.
 — the encapsulated request can be passed between object, stored for later, modified dynamically, or placed into a queue. e.g. Target-Action mechanism and Invocation